rasmus-kirk/halo/documents/thesis/07-conclusion/index.md

 the Plonk construction is also used as a general-purpose ZK-SNARK.
 Lookups can also be very useful, for certain operations like XOR, which would be especially important if the SNARK should be able to model SHA3 efficiently.
-We investigated Plookup for this, but ultimately deemed it unnecessary to acheive primary goal of IVC.
+We investigated Plonkup[@plonkup] for this, but ultimately deemed it unnecessary to acheive primary goal of IVC.